 One of San Francisco’s busiest and largest tourist attractions, PIER 39 and nearby Fisherman’s Wharf is a must do for tourists and locals alike.
 So, grab your camera, wear some comfortable shoes and a jacket and enjoy all the beauty that Pier 39 has to offer!

-1. PLAY, EAT, AND SHOP!
+PLAY, EAT, AND SHOP!

 Surrounded by waterfront dining, street performers, live music, shopping and tons of carnival-like dessert stands, the epicenter of Pier 39 has everything you could ever want or need.
 Souvenirs?
 Check.
 Funnels cakes?
 Check.
 A store especially for left handed folk?
 Check!

-With perfect views of the San Francisco bay, go have lunch on their white sandy terrace and dinner in the one of the main dining salon which is filled with antique nautifacts, a large fireplace and underwater portholes.
+With perfect views of the San Francisco bay, go have lunch on their white sandy terrace and dinner in one of the main dining salon which is filled with antique nautifacts, a large fireplace and underwater portholes.

-3. THE SEA LIONS AT PIER 39
+THE SEA LIONS AT PIER 39

 There are as many as 900 sea lions that visit Pier 39 in the winter, due to the ample supply of herring available.
-Click here to learn more about the sea lions and watch them live on the Sea Lion Webcam, managed by the Sea Lion Center.
+You can learn more about the sea lions and watch them live on the Sea Lion Webcam, managed by the Sea Lion Center.

 HYDE STREET PIER

 Just a short walk down from Pier 39, the Hyde Street Pier was originally the main auto ferry terminal before the Golden Gate Bridge was built.
 Since then, the pier is part of the San Francisco Maritime National Historical Park.
 There are several historical ships anchored to the pier, some available for self-guided tours or assisted tours.

 No visit to San Francisco is complete without a ferry ride out to the infamous Alcatraz Island.
 Alcatraz, originally built as a military fort with prison facilities, is most well-known for its use as a maximum security federal prison from 1933 to 1963.

 FERRY TO THE GOLDEN GATE BRIDGE

 Jump on a ferry and be astounded by the beauty of San Francisco’s prized jewel, The Golden Gate Bridge.
 At every turn, you can find a ferry company selling tours and ferry tickets departing from Pier 39.

 CABLE CAR RIDE

-Probably the most fun you’ll have in San Francisco, albeit so cliché, is take a ride on a cable car.
+Probably the most fun you’ll have in San Francisco, albeit so cliché, is taking a ride on a cable car.
 The lines may be long, but it’s worth the wait.